parth-github/mongo-aggregation-framework/README.md

 * $sum, $min, $max, $stdDevSamp (sample standard deviation), $regex

 ## Contributing
 Pull requests are welcome.
-For major changes, please drop message to discuss what you would like to change.
+For major changes, please drop a message to discuss what you would like to change.